adobe/butler/contrib/README.md

 #### timeout
 The `timeout` option is the amount of time, in seconds, until the http connection times out.

+#### auth-type
+The `auth-type` option is where you can define the authentication type to attempt when butler tries to retrieve configs from a repo.
+The valid auth-type options are `basic` and `digest`.

+#### auth-user
+The `auth-user` option defines what the user is that should be used when trying to authenticate to the repository.

+#### auth-token
+The `auth-token` option defines what password/token should be used when trying to authenticate to the repository.

 ### FILE Retrieval Options